Chloramine Consulting

 Related: Five Common Mistakes in Natatorium Design

 So for decades, PDUs became increasingly efficient at reclaiming heat, and to do so, they made the exhaust air part of normal circulation pathway, after its heat was recovered.
 In other words, the actual discarding of air occurs within the PDU itself, and is drawn from the return air stream.
 From an energy standpoint, it makes sense.
-From an air quality standpoint, however, it can become problematic.
+From an air quality standpoint, however, it can quickly become problematic.

 Diagram is from Desert Aire Corp., used with Permission

 The diagram above shows return air being pulled through the PDU, then exhausted (E/A) from the PDU itself.
 While this diagram does not show specifics, many PDUs like this sometimes run the return air through a set of coils to reclaim heat prior to the air being exhausted.
 But that's not the point we're trying to make.
-The point is, on mechanical drawings and blueprints, the return air duct will just be labeled "return".
-Even though that duct is also serving as a channel for the natatorium exhaust.

-Chloramine Stratification vs. Recirculation
+Chloramine recirculation vs. stratification

 Natatorium IAQ problems tend to fall into one of the following categories: a stratification problem or a recirculation problem.
 Stratification is when trichloramines and trihalomethanes and other DBPs, which are heavier than oxygen, build up in the bottom of the room, starting in the swimmers breathing zone.
 With poor circulation and air movement, this chloramine bubble builds and builds.
 Natatoriums with a stratification problem have a perpetual pool smell, a constant irritation and if bad enough, rust and corrosion in the natatorium.
 These rooms usually have high returns, and the chloramine bubble must build high enough to be diluted out.
 It's a mess.